kryptokinght/Nodejs-tutorials/README.md

 - `npm ls` : Gives the **whole dependency** tree of your project
 - To install a package of a particular version like `lodash` of version `4.16.0`, use `npm i lodash@4.16.0`

-## Module

-In NodeJS, all files are treated as a **module**.
-It is wrapped around with a function as depicted in this example [wrapper.js](Module/wrapper.js) file.<br/>
-Node provides 5 different arguments to the wrapping function `function (exports, require, module, __filename, __dirname)`<br/>
-The wrapping function returns `module.exports`.
-Its always suggested to change `module.exports` rather than its alias `exports`.
-Any change made to the reference of alias doesn't affect `module.exports`. <br/>
-For example if we change `exports` by assigining a new object to it `exports = {a: 1}` then `module.exports` remains unaffected. <br/>

-**Global Object in Node** : This example file [global.js](Module/global.js) shows the global object by printing it to the console.
-The functions setTimeout, setImmediate ... are properties of `global` object.
-This means that using setTimeout is same as using `global.setTimeout` . <br/>

-`require()` is a function that takes the module name or path and returns the exports object.

-## Buffer

-Buffer is a low level data structure that stores sequence of binary data.
-Buffers are useful when we have to read an image, audio, video, compressed, or any other file from a stream.
-The bytes from these kind of files are stored inside the Buffer data structure.<br/>
-There are [3 ways][1] of allocating Buffer:

-1. `Buffer.alloc(<size_in_integer>)` - Allocates buffer of fixed size and also fills/initializes it.
-2. `Buffer.allocUnsafe(<size_in_integer>)` - Allocates buffer of fixed size but doesn't fill it.
-However it can be filled using `Buffer.allocUnsafe(100).fill()`
-3. `Buffer.from(<object>)` - creates a new `Buffer` from `Array`, `ArrayBuffer`, `String`, `Buffer`.

-When Decoding Buffer strings it is recommended to use the `StringDecoder module`.
-It handles incomplete multibyte characters better than other modules.
-An [example](Buffer/string_decoder.js) to show its use.

-## Debugging Node applications

-- Run your program using the following command : `node --inspect-brk filename.js`
-- Open **chrome browser** and type: `chrome://inspect`
-- Underneath the REMOTE TARGET header is displayed a list of files opened in debug mode.
-Click on **inspect** to open the **Chrome Debugger** window and start debugging.

 [1]: https://nodejs.org/api/buffer.html#buffer_buffer_from_buffer_alloc_and_buffer_allocunsafe
 [2]: https://facebook.github.io/immutable-js/